 I have been wearing the VIVOBAREFOOT Scott for some time now and I have been very pleased with it.
-We first mentioned this shoe in the [VIVOBAREFOOT winter range write-up] last fall.
+We first mentioned this shoe in the VIVOBAREFOOT winter range write-up in the fall of 2013.
 I wanted to write about the Scott's cold weather capabilities but winter hasn’t really started up in the part of Europe where I live (Toe Salad readers in North America will probably frown when they read this).

 These shoes are one of the best models from VIVOBAREFOOT that I have worn so far.
 What I really like is that they leave a lot of room for my feet to move in the shoes while staying secure thanks to their ankle-high height.
 I also love the outsoles very much with their indented hexagonal structure which give a solid and stable stride.
 A big surprise for me was that my feet still felt great after a four hour walk through a museum.
 I did not use the Scott’s as hiking shoes.

 The Scott is not designed as a waterproof shoe.
 The tongue however has a bellowed construction to keep water out (i.e. the tongue is stitched to the uppers).
 The attached tongue goes almost all the way to the top.
 This is too high in my opinion as it makes it more difficult to put them on and take them off.
 The trick to getting them on is to give a gentle pull to the sides of the uppers which opens the shoe enough to get the foot in.
 The pull-tab is also a little too small to get my finger in and a little to smooth to grip it well between two fingers.

 The woman’s version of this shoe (the Mia) is much easier to take on and off thanks to additional lacing holes and a side zipper.

 The leather uppers have an Ion-Mask treatment that makes them very water repellent.
 Ion-Mask is a very thin and long-lasting way of protecting shoes and clothing from moisture, chemicals, stains etc.